tangowhisky37/SaladsOnTheGo/recipes/american-bbq-slaw-salad.md

 I usually bin the sauce in preference to the vinegar/orange juice combination mentioned above.
 Feel free to use the sauce provided.

 ## Preparation -
-- Pour 1/2 of the contents of the Ranch Slaw Crunch Salad into the salad bowl
+- Pour 1/2 of the contents of the American BBQ Slaw Crunch Salad into the salad bowl
 - Cut up 1/2 pack of the pre-cooked baby beetroots and pout into the salad bowl
 - Dice 1/2 avocado and pour into the salad bowl
 - Dice 1/2 capsicum and pout into the salad bowl